SunPodder/SunPodder/README.md

 <li>Python</li>
 <li>C#</li>
 </ul>
 <br>

 🔭 Currently working at making some small libraries (**Javascript, Python**) to optimize the code we need for our daily usage.

-So if you want to join me, just leave a hi!
+So if you want to join me, just leave a  Hi!👋

 <br>
 📫 You can reach me at: